fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 #### Phase 2

 The steps that will be mentioned now are analogous to [running Open Event on Docker](DOCKER.md) documentation.
-You are recommended to first go through to appreciate the similarities.
+You are recommended to first go through it to appreciate the similarities.

 * Now we are into our server.
 The first step is to install Docker.
 DigitalOcean has a [nice guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) on installing Docker in Ubuntu 16.04 so follow it.
 I took the commands from that guide and have written them here.
-You can copy paste the following into the droplet ssh shell.
+You can copy paste the following into the droplet's ssh shell.

 ```bash
 sudo apt-get update